symeonp/forty-jekyll-theme/_posts/2017-09-17-fuzzing-winafl.md

 03064ff8  00610061 00000061 ???????? ????????  a.a.a...????????
 ```

-The above unicode string is in fact our entiny from the test case, where the number 3 is the length aparently
+The above unicode string is in fact our entity from the test case, where the number 3 is the length aparently
-(and the signature of the fuction: <code>Name *__stdcall Name::create(String *pS, const wchar_t *pch, int iLen, Atom *pAtomURN))</code>
+(and the signature of the function: <code>Name *__stdcall Name::create(String *pS, const wchar_t *pch, int iLen, Atom *pAtomURN))</code>

 <h2>Conclusion</h2>
 As you can see, spending some time on Microsoft's APIs/documentation can be gold!
-Morover, refactoring some basic functions and pinpointing the issues that affect the performance can also lead to massive improvements!
+Moreover, refactoring some basic functions and pinpointing the issues that affect the performance can also lead to massive improvements!

 On that note I can't thank enough Ivan for porting the afl to Windows and creating this amazing project.
 Moreover thanks to Axel as well who's been actively contributing and adding amazing features.